Best Mouthwash for Bad Breath

 Antiseptic Agents

 Antiseptic mouthwashes for bad breath contain germicidal chemicals especially, such as chlorhexidine and cetylpyridinium chloride.
-In fact, we do not really need such germicidal chemicals in mouthwash against bad breath.
+We do not need such germicidal chemicals in mouthwash against bad breath.
 Because although they kill germs in the mouth in a short time and reduce bad breath, they are not suitable for long-term use.
 Therefore, we should use the mouthwash containing germicidal for a maximum of one week and stop using it after a week.

 When mouthwash containing germicides is used for more than a week, they impair taste, cause brown spots on the teeth, cause irritations on the cheek-lip inner mucosa and tongue, and cause various problems by negatively changing the flora balance in the mouth.
 In other words, although mouthwashes kill germs, they do not permanently remove bad breath.
 Killing germs is not a permanent solution to bad breath.
 Accordingly, we cannot cure bad breath by killing the germs in the mouth.
 In this respect, it will be much safer for oral health and oral hygiene if consumers prefer mouthwash such as ADA approved: TheraBreath Fresh Breath Icy Mint, TheraBreath Fresh Breath Rainforest Mint, etc.) that do not contain the two substances we have mentioned above.